Batman: Arkham Asylum

 Development began at Rocksteady Studios in May 2007, with a 40-person team that expanded to 60 people by the project's conclusion after approximately 21 months.
 Among other sources, the game design was inspired by the Batman comics of Neal Adams and Frank Miller, as well as Grant Morrison and Dave McKean's graphic novel Arkham Asylum: A Serious House on Serious Earth.
 Built on Unreal Engine 3, Arkham Asylums production underwent several variations, refining both gameplay such as the combat system, and the central story, resulting in the removal of plot elements and some of Batman's main enemies, who did not fit the tone of the rest of the game.
 Rocksteady began developing ideas for a sequel months before Arkham Asylums completion, hiding hints to the sequel within the game.

 Arkham Asylum was released worldwide for PlayStation 3 and Xbox 360 video game consoles in August 2009, followed by a Windows version.
 The game received critical acclaim, particularly for its narrative, atmosphere and combat, though some criticism was directed at its boss fights.
 Upon release, many reviewers called it the "greatest comic book game of all time."
 It won several awards, including Best Action Adventure game, Best Game, and Game of the Year from various media outlets, and it held the Guinness World Record for "Most Critically Acclaimed Superhero Game Ever".
 It has been cited as one of the greatest video games ever made.
 The game received a "Game of the Year Edition" in 2010, and a remastered version for the PlayStation 4 and Xbox One in 2016.
 A version for the Nintendo Switch was released in 2023.

-Arkham Asylums success launched the Batman: Arkham series, comprising video game sequels and spin-offs, comic books, merchandise, and movies, beginning in 2011 with its narrative sequel Arkham City.
+Arkham Asylums success launched the Batman: Arkham series, comprising video game sequels and spin-offs, comic books, merchandise, and an animated film, beginning in 2011 with the game's narrative sequel Arkham City.